jgraph/www.diagrams.net-source/_posts/2020-01-27-diagrams-google-docs.md

 Your diagram is displayed as an image inside your Google Document.
 If you make changes to the diagram file stored in your Google Drive, you'll need to regenerate the images to see those changes inside your document.

 1. Select the diagram inside your Google Document.
-2. Click _Add-ons > draw.io Diagrams for Docs > Update Selected_.
+2. Click _Add-ons > diagrams.net for Docs > Update Selected_.

-If you want to update all of the diagrams, click _Add-ons > draw.io Diagrams for Docs > Update All_.
+If you want to update all of the diagrams, click _Add-ons > diagrams.net for Docs > Update All_.